 Many children’s shows use color as a major theme or tool.
 If your child has trouble distinguishing color, they may find themselves lost when watching their favorite programming.
 As the NFL found out last year when the Buffalo Bills (wearing all red) and the New York Jets (wearing all green) played a nationally televised game, many color blind individuals in the audience had a hard time telling the teams apart.
 Few entertainment operations consider color blindness and if your child is among them, they may be very confused.

 Perhaps most importantly, being color blind can have an adverse effect on learning.
-For kids, much of school curriculum is predicated on color and that can lead to mass confusion in color-heavy lesson plans.
+For kids, much of the school curriculum is predicated on color and that can lead to mass confusion in color-heavy lesson plans.
 If your child has complained about being able to understand their teacher or they’re not grasping material that relies on color-coding, color blindness could be the culprit.
 Make sure that color blindness is not holding your son or daughter back in school.
 Give them a color blind test.

 Follow the prompt below and download a FREE color blind test for kids.
 You’ll have a better idea of whether or not your child is struggling and you can then set an appointment with your optometrist for some definitive answers.